Igors-Anastasjevs/WlAlgorithm/README.txt

 Introduction
-This repository is for implementation Weisfeiler-Lehman algorithm in 2 ways for "Weisfeiler-Lehman Algorithm" Final Year Project(COMP3931) in University of Leeds on 3rd year of Computing Science with Artifitial Inteligence course by Igors Anastasjevs (fy18ia) WLalg.py has Weisfeiler-Lehman algorithm, described in D. Bieber's publication[1].
+This repository is for implementation Weisfeiler-Lehman algorithm in 2 ways for "Weisfeiler-Lehman Algorithm" Final Year Project(COMP3931) in University of Leeds on 3rd year of Computing Science with Artifitial Inteligence course by Igors Anastasjevs (fy18ia).
+These modules were created in order to compare performances of both variants of Weisfeiler-Lehman Algorithm[1,4] with VF2, implemented in NetworkX[21].

+WLalg.py has Weisfeiler-Lehman algorithm, described in D. Bieber's publication[1].
 WLalgShevashidze.py has Weisfeiler-Lehman algorithm, described in N. Shevashidze's and co-authors' paper[4]. testWL.py has test cases for WLalg.py functions.